Koolau Vista

 No analysis available

 Sewer is included consistently across the building.
-All 20 current MLS listings check SEWER, and the public remarks contain no contradiction or exception.
-This is very strong building-level evidence and does not look like a copy-paste anomaly.
+All 20 current MLS listings check SEWER, and the public remarks provide no contradiction, making this a very strong building-wide feature.

 Water is included in the maintenance fee for this building.
-Every current listing includes WATER in the HOA fee inclusions, and the public remarks do not mention any separate water charge.
-This is strong, consistent building-level evidence.
+Every current listing includes WATER in the HOA fee inclusions, and the public remarks do not suggest otherwise.

 No analysis available